Ale-JRD/Trads/content/post/index-T1.md

 (There’s only one way this could be possible.
 But if that’s the case… for anyone fighting Ars, it could be seen as a “trap”—)

-「…Gio.」
+“…Gio.”

-「Did you figure it out?」
+“Did you figure it out?”

-「Probably, but this Divine Servant…」
+“Probably, but this Divine Servant…”

 Ars is waiting now.